alexey-tyurin/ai-agent-mcp/README.md

 # AI Content Moderation System

+## The Problem: When AI Conversations Go Wrong

+Imagine this: You've just launched your exciting new AI chatbot.
+Users are flooding in, conversations are happening, and everything seems perfect—until it's not.

+A user asks your AI how to build an explosive device.
+Another probes for inappropriate content.
+Someone else tests the boundaries with harmful language.
+Suddenly, your innovative AI tool has become a potential liability.

+**This is the reality many AI developers face today.**

+Without proper content moderation, AI systems can:
+- Generate harmful, dangerous, or illegal content
+- Expose organizations to legal and reputational risks
+- Create unsafe experiences for users
+- Turn promising applications into PR nightmares

+## The Solution: Integrated Content Moderation

+This is where our AI Content Moderation System comes in.
+We've built a production-ready solution that:

+1. Seamlessly checks every user input through OpenAI's moderation API
+2. Filters out harmful content before it reaches your AI
+3. Provides detailed feedback on why content was blocked
+4. Integrates smoothly with the Google ADK framework

+The best part?
+OpenAI's moderation API is **free** to use, making robust content safety accessible to projects of all sizes.

+## Real-World Applications

+This system isn't just a technical demo—it's designed for real production use cases:

+- **Educational Platforms**: Ensure student interactions with AI tutors remain appropriate and safe
+- **Customer Service Bots**: Prevent abuse while maintaining helpful service
+- **Content Generation Tools**: Filter requests for inappropriate creative content
+- **Internal Enterprise Tools**: Maintain professional standards in workplace AI usage
+- **Healthcare Chatbots**: Prevent requests for harmful medical advice
+- **Social Applications**: Screen user-generated prompts in AI-powered social features

+One of our beta testers, a developer of an educational AI platform, shared: *"Before implementing this system, we had to manually review flagged interactions.
+Now, inappropriate content is caught automatically, saving us countless hours and significantly reducing our risk."*

 A production-ready content moderation system that leverages OpenAI's moderation API through Google's Agent Development Kit (ADK) and Machine Conversation Protocol (MCP).

 ![Project Banner](https://i.imgur.com/QObdWb5.png)